-- 20 pupils in industrial classes - -35 pupils in physical education in the middle and the high schools - 20 pupils in Structured English Immersion (SEI) classes, Bilingual Classes, and ESL classes. - 25 pupils in Structured English Immersion (SEI) classes, Bilingual Classes, and ESL classes with a paraprofessional.
+- 20 pupils in industrial classes - -35 pupils in physical education in the middle and the high schools - -20 pupils in Sheltered English Immersion (SEI) classes, Bilingual Classes, and ESL classes. - 25 pupils in Sheltered English Immersion (SEI) classes, Bilingual Classes, and ESL classes in grades 1-12 with a paraprofessional. - 22 pupils In Sheltered English Immersion (SEI) classes, Bilingual Classes, and ESL classes in grades K0-K2 with a paraprofessional, excluding dual language schools.